 When files in server storage are migrated from one pool to another, the server updates the file information in the database.

 Figure 85.
-How ADSM Controls Backup, Archive, and Space Management
+How ADSM Controls Backup, Archive, and Space Management have a general query language and does not allow users to create tables.
+The features are:

 7.3.3 ADSM Database